SansamLab/GenericCRISPRanalysis/README.md

 ## Individual Guide Assays

-Measure the IC50 of cells expressing one guide and see if the IC50 shifts.
-Also we can measure how much the cells grow when in different concentrations of Auxin.
+We measure the IC50 of cells expressing one guide and see if the IC50 shifts compared to a control.
+We also measure how quickly the cells proliferate when in different concentrations of Auxin.
 This will allow to to determine if hits are “real” or not.